Trump cancels a secret meeting with the Taliban days before 9/11 anniversary

 “Jake, you’re just wrong about that,” Pompeo responded.
 “I’ve been fully supportive of this effort…I think the timing is just right.
 We’ve made enormous progress.”

-Despite Pompeo’s confidence, few appeared Sunday morning.
+Despite Pompeo’s confidence, few appeared convinced Sunday morning.
 “I question the whole idea of holding the meeting on the anniversary of 9/11,” Chris Wallace said during a segment with Karl Rove, as the two discussed Trump’s decision.
 “All respect to Karl, he talked about this deal was going to bring peace, but it wasn’t going to bring peace.”

 We have a new comment system!
 We are now using Coral, from Vox Media, for comments on all new articles.
 We'd love your feedback.